File and folder structure

 require statements to import functions or variables from one file to another.
 Instead, you can add code to these files as if they are a single, long file.

-Product module code files
+Split product module code into separate files

 You can use the product module code files to organise your code into logical sections.
 For example, you can include the code for each hook in a separate file, with a further file for helper functions.